Acro-polis/economic-model/README.md

 ## Running Economic Model generation - model_commerce_V1_4.m

-* The input file is named inputCommerce.txt, but it can be any name because the program searches for a parameter named inputFile to locate the input file.
-For example, type inputFilename = "inputCommerce.txt" from the command line before executing model_commerce_V1_4.m.
+* The input file is named inputCommerce.txt, but it can be any name because the program searches for a parameter named inputFilename to locate the input file.
+So, type inputFilename = "inputCommerce.txt" from the command line before executing model_commerce_V1_4.m or you will receive an error.
 * You can generate an input file from the script named make_commerce_inputfile.m, but you don't have to.
 * Output is sent to the folder /economic-modeling/output.
 * Batch: If you want to chain a bunch of simulations together, look at batch_run_commerce.m

 ## Source Tree Description

-Assume they need to be on the path unless specified
+Assume they need to be on the path unless specified (does not hurt if they all are on the path)

 * /economic-modeling: This is the root folder and contains model commerce script, associated input files and the batch run script
 * /economic-modeling/Classes: All the classes defined for the economic-model algorithm
 * /economic-modeling/Classes/TestScripts: All the test scripts for economic-model algorithm
 * /economic-modeling/Historical: Dead wood, forget it.
 Not required on the path.
 * /economic-modeling/lib: Functions used by all programs (or not).
-A few test scripts for these functions exist as well.
+A few test scripts for these functions exist here as well.
 * /economic-modeling/Network Generation Model: Contains anything relevant specifcally to the networ generation algorithms.
 * /economic-modeling/Network Models: Contains mostly network models we are keeping / using as inputs to the economic model.
 * /economic-modeling/Output: The main algorithms output their results in subdirectors here